jasonsparc/DSVParser-AHK/README.md

 in AutoHotkey v1 scripts, whether that be comma-separated (i.e., CSV), tab-separated (i.e., TSV), or something else, possibly even exotic ones.

-This is a tiny library for AutoHotkey v1.
+This is a small library for AutoHotkey v1.
 For AutoHotkey v2, check out,
 <https://github.com/jasonsparc/dsvparser-ahk2>

 Also, for the motivation behind the creation of this library, check out the